andrewtpoe/digit/README.md

 This is _not_ a production ready neural network (by a long shot).
 This is more like a homework/ research project.

+## Using the Neural Network

+### Prerequisites

+This program runs in Node JS, but requires Python 2 as well.
+Python is used to initialize and unpickle the data.

+### Running the program

+- `npm run start`: Runs a train/ evaluate loop based on the HyperParams in `src/contstants.js`.